WHAT IT'S ALL ABOUT...

 For public sector bodies, examples of this include property leases with provisions covering common area maintenance, and specialist equipment hire arrangements that include on-call support.

 As a Public sector lessee, you’ll have the option of separating the lease and service components so only the lease elements will be capitalised in the balance sheet.
-IFRS 16 includes detailed guidance for this.
+It includes detailed guidance for this.

 Separation of these components is not compulsory, however, there is still the option of leaving the service and leasing elements together and accounting for them as a single lease.
 This option will prove useful if separation is likely to be too costly or complicated.